opendott-smartcities/II/D12_documentation-of-prototypes/e-i/README.md

 The goal of this prototype is not to develop a functional product, but experiment with speculative use cases.
 The idea is to devise technologies that might promote the reuse of a larger proportion of goods and materials.

 Other points of discussion are the potential implications of such technologies in terms of use, privacy, health and safety, policy and economy.

+I kept some notes while [brainstorming](brainstorming.md) for this prototype.
+I had the intention of making a speculative [video](video.md), but unfortunately the timing did not work.

 ![](images/valooe.png)